|Reviews of The Restitution of Jesus Christ (RJC) in chronological order. STE=Servetus the Evangelical.

-Australian David Burke is a pastor and prominent teacher of the Christadelphian Church.
+David Burke is an Australian pastor and prominent teacher of the Christadelphian Church.
 It is a 150-year old, anti-Trinitarian denomination of 60,000+ members (mostly in the UK and Australia) that has always advocated Biblical Unitarianism--that Jesus is not God and only the Father is God.
 Burke has an online ministry--Bible Truth Discussion Forum.
-He recently completed a lengthy, online debate in writing, called "the Great Trinity Debate," with Rob Bowman, co-author of Putting Jesus in His Place.
+He had a lengthy, online debate in writing, called "the Great Trinity Debate," with Rob Bowman, co-author of Putting Jesus in His Place.
 (Bowman made this challenge to all on the web, held an election for visitors to select his opponent, and Anthony Buzzard and Yours Truly finished in the top five.)
 In June, 2010, Burke emailed me, saying, "I have nearly finished reading your book, The Restitution of Jesus Christ.
 It is superb; probably the best book on the Trinity by a non-Trinitarian that I have ever read.
 Your approach is thorough and systematic, but your style is very readable."
-He said he plans to review it soon; I assume on his website.

 Diglot, the pen name of a Trinitarian blogger who specializes in reviewing theological books, makes the following remark in his online review of RJC, "this book is definitely the most comprehensive book that I have read about the doctrine of the deity of Christ from someone who denies it."
 See his review at http://diglot.wordpress.com/2009/11/18/review-the-restitution-of-jesus-christ/